KelticDanor/JustLog/README.md

 Just a short and sweet plug-in to log files played by XMPlay.

 # Change Log
+v1.5
+- %0 filename added to string formatting
+- Tab order fixed a little bit
+-
 v1.4
 - If make new is not checked the existing file will just remove the oldest lines
-- The old file doesn't have .s in the name anymore.
+- The old file doesn't have .s in the name anymore

 v1.3
 - Added separate string for stream formatting